segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/settings.md

 ------
 How to adjust the settings:
 1. Log in to the site [segmentstream.com](https://admin.segmentstream.com/)
-2. Click on the "Settings" link in the upper right corner of the window.
+2. Click on the "Tracking Settings" link in the upper right corner of the window.
 3. Adjust the settings according to the documentation below
 4. Publish the project.